AugurProject/augur-walkthrough/createMarket.md

 # Testing Create Market:

+This section of the walk through focuses on the Create Market Process.

 Navigate to the "Create" page on the sidemenu.
 In order to see the "create" menu item on the side bar you must be logged into an account.

 In order to create a market, you will need to use an account that has both ETH and REP to cover the bonds and fees required to create a market.